OpenDataforWeb3/Resources/docs/faq.md

 The term "Lego" refers to discrete, modular units of code that carry out a specific task and can be assembled to make new things.
 Legos need to be tightly scoped, open and accessible, permissionless, have few dependencies, be modular, have open governance, take well defined inputs, and provide certain known outputs in order to be composable.
 ERC-20/721 token standards and Ethereum smart contracts are two examples of assembleable Legos.
 By giving the community the resources for innovative new solutions, the objective is to introduce freedom and agency to the funding of public goods.
 The gitcoin passport is one example of aUp Lego.

 An anti-Sybil tool called the Gitcoin Passport uses stamps to act as a means of identification.
 For the retroactive squelching of Sybils, a trained machine learning pipeline is employed, but it is centralized and operated by a small group of specialists.
 By creating a standardized framework for modeling and model auditing, users will be able to train their own models, turning this into a set of assembleable Sybil defensive legos.
 To counter Sybil assaults, additional tools can be created, such as rules for resolving conflicts and governance legos.
 The decision to use Gitcoin models or train one's own models rests with the user.

+##  How do LEGO bricks work in Gitcoin Grants?

+In Gitcoin Grants, individual contributions are aggregated to support open source projects and initiatives.
+Contributors can make small donations, or "LEGO bricks," which are combined to provide funding for the project.
+This allows for a large number of individuals to collectively support the project, even if they cannot make a large individual contribution.

+## What  are the benefits of using LEGO bricks in Gitcoin Grants?

+Using LEGO bricks in Gitcoin Grants provides several benefits, including:
+Increased accessibility: Small contributions make it easier for individuals to support open source projects, even if they cannot make a large individual donation.
+Increased engagement: By allowing individuals to contribute small amounts, Gitcoin Grants encourages more engagement and participation from a wider range of contributors.
+Increased funding: The aggregation of small contributions can result in significant funding for projects and initiatives, which can help drive open source development.

+## Who can contribute LEGO bricks in Gitcoin Grants?

+Anyone can contribute LEGO bricks to Gitcoin Grants.
+The platform is open to anyone who wants to support open source projects and initiatives, regardless of their location or financial resources.

+## How can I contribute LEGO bricks to a Gitcoin Grant?

+To contribute LEGO bricks to a Gitcoin Grant, you simply need to make a donation through the Gitcoin platform.
+You can choose the amount you want to donate and your contribution will be combined with others to support the project or initiative.

+## What is OpenData Community (ODC) ?
+The OpenData Community (ODC) is a new initiative originally founded by Gitcoin.
+Through activities like hackathons, knowledge curation, and others, we hope to create, capture and distribute value to those building decenlatrized solutions for an Open Data Layer for web3 and to promote decentralization of web3.

+## How can I help ODC ?

+Anyone can help ODC reach its objectives through participating in the active projects at Github.
+(1) Bootstrapping the ODC Community.
+(2) Data-Builder Hackthon ending January 31st.
+(3) The Landscape a useful curation of decentralized data solutions in web3 and (4) Building FAQs and other contributions such as useful curated datasets, website improvements, and design of community voting mechanisms.
+For more information join our Discord channel https://discord.com/invite/fmcSubzNwv.

+## What is Landscape relating to ODC ?

+The "landscape" in the context of Open Data Community (ODC) refers to the overall view of the different data sets, projects, organizations, and initiatives that exist within the ODC.
+A landscape analysis provides a comprehensive overview of the different actors, initiatives, and activities that make up the ODC, including the various types of data being collected and shared, the different use cases and applications, and the various challenges and opportunities faced by the ODC.
+The purpose of a landscape analysis is to help organizations and individuals better understand the ODC and how they can contribute to or benefit from it.
+By providing a comprehensive view of the ODC, a landscape analysis can help organizations identify new opportunities, identify gaps in the data, and develop new initiatives and collaborations that can help advance the ODC.